 My paintings are intuitive, en plein air and impressionist working in mostly watercolours but sometimes in acrylics from the abstract to impressionist.
 I am engaged in two series of acrylic paintings named “Imagined Landscapes of Mexico”, and “Landscape Squares”.
 Also, a new series entitled “Landscapes of British Columbia”.
 In general my work spans a broad range of subjects and styles, including landscapes, buildings and seascapes.
 I attempt to create a feeling, an impression, rather than a picture, to evoke a deeper emotional response from the viewer.
 Recently, I found a new expression in acrylics, using joint compound (plaster) impressions of various shapes; and also using tissue paper, applying acrylic colours, cutting up the paper and applying the pieces to a gessoed board.
 The “Landscape Squares”” include these new, for me, approaches and applications to my art.
 Abstract painting is about memory, passion and expression.
 I have ventured into painting larger canvasses, 50cm X 50cm.

 “Between the Opening and the Closing there is a Sense of Clarity”

-I have had four Art Shows; three in Vancouver and two in San Miguel de Allende.
-I have a fifth coming up in San Miguel de Allende at the end of February 2019, and a sixth in Vancouver in April and May 2020 respectively.
+I have had six Art Shows; four in Vancouver and three in San Miguel de Allende.
+I have a seventh coming up in San Miguel de Allende at the end of February 2020, and a eighth and ninth in Vancouver in April and May 2020 respectively.
 Also in 2019 I have been jury selected for four exhibitions at The Federation of Canadian Artists in Vancouver BC.
 In October 2019, I will have four large acrylic paintings shown at the World Art Show at the Convention Center in San Diego, USA.

 My paintings are in galleries and homes in San Miguel de Allende, the USA, Canada and the UK.